marcelom/marcelom.github.io/_posts/2013-07-18-whatexactlyisdevops.md

+---
+layout: post
-Title: So...
+title: So...
 What Exactly is DevOps ?!
-Tags: devops management
+tags: devops management
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: What is DevOps ?
+excerpt: What is DevOps ?
 (Second out of three articles in the "Beginning of DevOps" series)
+---
 I have come across this article from O’Reilly, but only recently was able to finally read it.
 The article is entitled “What is DevOps?” and can be found [here](http://radar.oreilly.com/2012/06/what-is-devops.html).

 I confess that I enjoyed very much that reading.
 It is succinct and direct to the point.
 It is also very concise and well put.